Who can register?

 What is a time schedule?

 The time schedule allows the time when participants will cycle past different areas and will finish to be forecasted.
-A deadline for finishing at the velodrome in Roubaix will be determined and published on this website.
+The timetable will be communicated at a later date.

 What happens if a rider withdraws?

 If you are unable to continue riding the route (due to bike breakdown), an emergency number will be available so that you can alert the race authorities.
-This number is 06.76.23.25.75.
+This number will be available later.
 You will be picked up and taken to the finish.

 Are there feeding stations on the route?

 Feeding stations will be set up at established points along the route.
-You will find water, fresh fruit, dried fruit, savoury products, etc. there.
+You will find water, fruits, sweet and salted products, etc. there.
+No cup will be distributed, so remember to take your waterbottle.

 Where can I find technical assistance for my bike?